xaliphostes/dataframe/README.md

 - Main files are `Dataframe` and `Serie`
 - Folder `math` provides some examples of what is possible to do with `Serie` (see also the [dataframe in TypeScript](https://github.com/youwol/dataframe))
+- Folder `attributes` provides a way of decomposing any `Serie` into other `Serie`.
+For example, a `Serie` with `itemType=6` might represent symmetric matrices 3x3.
+Therefore, attributes can be :
+    - Components of the matrices
+    - Eigen vectors
+    - Eigen values
+    - ...

 ## Example 1
 ```c++